bunchc/blog/content/posts/2014-10-16-ZeroVM---Security-Isolation-and-IO.md

 categories:
 ---

 Here we go with another post on ZeroVM.
-This time to help get you up to speed on how things how ZeroVM provides isolation.
+This time to help get you up to speed on how ZeroVM provides isolation.
 For a reminder of what ZeroVM is, how it is different than containers and other virtualization technologies, see my prior post [here](http://blog.codybunch.com/posts/2014-10-15-ZeroVM---Some-Background/), or the ZeroVM docs [here](http://docs.zerovm.org/zerovm).

 ## Isolation